 But more than one train can travel on a track, and the scriptures directly tell us that not everyone has this kind of faith.
 “And as all have not faith, seek ye diligently and teach one another words of wisdom; yeah, seek ye out of the best books words of wisdom, seek learning even by study and also by faith (D&C 109:7).
 Faith is a gift of the Spirit, and everyone has different gifts.

-As I read the promise in Moroni 10, it doesn’t apply exclusively to those who have a gift of faith to believe on words only.
+The promise in Moroni 10 does not apply exclusively to those who have a gift of faith to believe on words only.
 In verse 1, Moroni says he writes to his brethren, the Lamanites.
 IOW, the Lamanites are real, identifiable people.
 Then he gives a specific date: “more than four hundred and twenty years have passed away since the sign was given of the coming of Christ.”
 Then he says he will “seal up these records,” showing they are real, tangible items.
 Then he tells his readers to “ponder in your hearts” the things you have read.
 Think about them.
 Meditate.
 Then pray.
 The Holy Ghost will “manifest the truth of it unto you.”

 Does this promise apply only to those on the faith train?
-I don’t think so.
-I think the Holy Ghost can manifest the truth of things through physical, extrinsic evidence as well.
+Not if the Holy Ghost can manifest the truth of things through physical, extrinsic evidence as well.